-Yves Fanjas is appointed Director of I2EN
+Yves Fanjas was appointed Director of the I2EN

-Launch of the new I2EN
+Statute of the I2EN

 > More info about I2EN’s Missions & Activities

 Marie-Françoise Debreuille was appointed Director of the I2EN

 The I2EN becomes operational.

 Report: “Considerations for the establishment the International Institute of Nuclear Energy”

 Following the International Conference on Access to Civilian Nuclear Energy, Catherine Césarsky then France’s High Commissioner for Atomic Energy, delivered a report to the government on the feasibility and added-value of the I2EN.